Spanish West Indies: Spanish Caribbean

-The average Puerto Rican is about 65% European, 20% Sub-Saharan African, and 15% indigenous.
-The average Dominican is about 52% European, 40% Sub-Saharan African, and 8% indigenous.
-The average Cuban is about 72% European, 20% Sub-Saharan African, and 8% indigenous.
+The average Puerto Rican is about 65% European, 20% sub-Saharan African, and 15% Indigenous.
+The average Dominican is about 52% European, 40% sub-Saharan African, and 8% Indigenous.
+The average Cuban is about 72% European, 20% sub-Saharan African, and 8% Indigenous.
 Indigenous ancestry in the Spanish Caribbean comes from the Taino people, who were native to the Greater Antilles region.
 Sub-Saharan African ancestry in the Hispanic Caribbean, just like the rest of Latin America, comes from various parts of West and Central Africa.
 European ancestry, mainly comes from Spain, especially from the southern regions of Spain such as Andalusia and the Canary Islands.
 The Spanish Caribbean were treated as "forgotten backwater colonies" during the colonial era, the spanish settlers that settled the islands were mostly poorer peasants from the south, especially from the Canary Islands.
 The Spanish Caribbean has higher Canarian influence compared to continental Latin America, making them the primary European ancestral group, many cultural aspects come from Canarian settlers including the Caribbean Spanish accents.
 Non-Spanish Europeans immigrated to the Spanish Caribbean as well.
 In fact, due to white French fleeing Haiti after independence to the surrounding Hispanic Caribbean, around 18% of surnames in the Spanish Caribbean are of French origin, second highest after Spanish.
 This mixture of European (especially Canarian), West African, and Taino is heavily reflected in the culture.
-Cultural characteristics of the Spanish Caribbean include musical genres like Salsa, Merengue, Bachata, and Reggaeton, as well as love for the sport of Baseball.
+Cultural characteristics of the Spanish Caribbean include musical genres like salsa, merengue, bachata, and reggaeton, as well as love for the sports of baseball and boxing.

 The term is used in contrast to Anglophone Caribbean, French Caribbean, and Dutch Caribbean, which are other modern linguistic divisions of the Caribbean region.
 The Hispanophone Caribbean is a part of the wider Hispanic America, which includes all the Spanish-speaking countries in the Americas.
 Historically, coastal areas of Spanish Florida and the Caribbean South America (cf. the Spanish Main) were closely tied to the Spanish Caribbean.
 During the period of Spanish settlement and colonization of the New World, the Spanish West Indies referred to those settlements in islands of the Caribbean Sea under political administration of Spain, as in the phrase "a 1765 cedula authorized seven sea ports, in addition to the port of San Juan, to trade with the Spanish Caribbean."
 Until the early 19th century these territories were part of the Viceroyalty of New Spain.